 Peer Writing Mentors are students who provide advice on developing your writing skills.
 Writing mentors can found in SRG07 and the Huxley Library, Monday to Friday, 11am to 2pm from Week 3 to 13 each semester.

-The UON Prep Bridging courses are designed to support you in your future and current studies regardless of your previous level of education.
-On-campus courses are open to all current students at the University of Newcastle.
+The Uni Prep courses are designed to support you in your future and current studies regardless of your previous level of education.
+Courses are free for all current students at the University of Newcastle.

 Student Progress Advisor

 Your Student Progress Advisor provide support and enrolment advice throughout your studies.
 If you want advice on your enrolment you can email Student Progress Advice.
 If you want to improve your results and find out about the services the University offers you can make an appointment with your Student Progress Advisor.